GamedevJS/Gamedev.js-Survey/questions-2026.md

-# Gamedev.js Survey: State of Web Game Development in 2025
+# Gamedev.js Survey: State of Web Game Development in 2026

 The survey should take no more than 20 minutes.
-The result will be used to evaluate the state of Web Game Development in 2025.
-The survey takes place between December 8th and 19th 2025, and we plan on sharing the results publicly in January 2026.
-Make sure to visit [gamedevjs.com/survey/2025](https://gamedevjs.com/survey/2025/) for more details.
+The result will be used to evaluate the state of Web Game Development in 2026.
+The survey takes place between _START_ and _END_ 2026, and we plan on sharing the results publicly in _PUBLISHED_.
+Make sure to visit [gamedevjs.com/survey/2026](https://gamedevjs.com/survey/2026/) for more details.

 This survey is anonymous.
 By optionally leaving your email address at the end, you agree to take part in the prize giveaway.
 The prizes include $50 each for 10 lucky participants.
 Winners will be notified by email.